General Uncertainty Estimation with Delta Variances: Analysis

 \subsection{Frequentist Interpretation}

-To better cater to complex function approximators such as neural networks this section discusses a frequentist derivation of the Delta Variance, which relies on milder assumptions: As it is frequentist it does not consider posterior distributions.
+To better cater to complex function approximators such as neural networks this section discusses two frequentist derivations of the Delta Variance, which rely on milder assumptions: As they are frequentist they do not consider posterior distributions.
 This allows us to side-step any questions about the shape and tractability of posterior distributions for neural networks.
-It does not require global convexity or a unique optimum.
+In the first case (leave-one-out interpretation) we even do not require global convexity or a unique optimum.
 Convergence of the parameters to some local optimum together with locally bounded second derivatives is sufficient.
-In Proposition~\ref{prop:delta_infinitessimal} we observe that the Delta Variance computes an infinitesimal approximation to the leave-one-out variance (see Definition~\ref{def:delta_infinitessimal_variance}) for choice of $\PosteriorCovarianceMatrix=\iHessian \hat{F}_f \iHessian$: